-The estimated five year survival rate for early-stage male breast cancer is 75-100%.
-For mid-stage male breast cancer it is 50-80%, and for advanced-stage male breast cancer there is 30-60% chance of survival after five years from detection.
+For mid-stage male breast cancer, it is 72-91 percent, and for advanced-stage male breast cancer, there is 20 percent chance of survival after 5 years from detection.

 The most common symptom of male breast cancer is the appearance of a lump in the breast.
 In most cases, the lump will be painless.